Why Your Gardenia Leaves Are Turning Yellow & How to Fix It

-Yellow leaves on a gardenia plant could be a sign of several conditions, but it is mostly a sign of chlorosis, a common condition where the plant lacks enough chlorophyll.
-Keep reading to find out why gardenia leaves turning yellow and tips on how to fix it.
+Yellow leaves on a gardenia plant can indicate a variety of problems, the most prevalent of which is chlorosis, a condition in which the plant lacks sufficient chlorophyll.
+Continue reading to find out why gardenia leaves become yellow and how to remedy it.

-Gardenias are very beautiful plants that are grown for their sweet smell and white flowers.
-They also boast shiny, and emerald green leaves and can be grown both outdoors and indoors.
-Despite this, gardenias need a bit of maintenance to keep them looking healthy.
+Gardenias are stunning plants known for their sweet scent and white blossoms.
+They also have lustrous, emerald green foliage and may be grown both outside and indoors.
+Despite this, gardenias require some maintenance to keep them looking well.

 Why Do Gardenia Leaves Turn Yellow?